 Contact us to inquire about bills the department is tracking for a particular legislative session.

-To find out when the legislature will next be in session, or if it is in session now, check the state legislative calendar.
+state legislative calendar to find out when the legislature will next be in session, or if it is in session now.

 Impacts of Land Use Legislation on Local Governments